Beamforming Technologies for Ultra-Massive MIMO in Terahertz Communications: THz UM-MIMO Systems

 \subsubsection{Antenna Gain}

-The transmit/receive antenna gain (composed of two parts: \emph{element gain} and \emph{array gain}) is closely related to the element number, element distribution, and beam direction.
-Let $G_e(\varphi,\theta )$ represent the element gain for a propagation path with azimuth angle $\varphi$ and elevation angle $\theta$ to the array in the $xy$-plane. ${G_e}(\varphi ,\theta ) = \varsigma F(\varphi ,\theta )D$ describes how much power is transmitted/received compared to an isotropic antenna, in which
+The transmit/receive antenna gain is the product of \emph{element gain} and \emph{array gain}.
+The element gain describes how much power is transmitted/received compared to an isotropic element.
+Let $G_e(\varphi,\theta )$ denote the element gain for a propagation path with the azimuth angle $\varphi$ and the elevation angle $\theta$, we have